dustinpianalto/Sebi-Machine/README.md

 if not self.mainenance:
     print('I am in the master branch)
 ```
+With other words. self.mainenance returns False in production and True in developer modus.

 ## Initialize a cog
 Cogs can be placed in `./src/cogs`.
 Overall the `src` folder is the place to put code in.